 system variable.
 This variable can be set with session or global

 scope.
 The rules governing when and how the new setting takes

-variables—setting the variable for the current session lasts
+Setting the variable for the current session lasts only until the

-only until the end of that session, and the change is not visible
+end of that session, and the change is not visible to other

 The statement-based and row-based replication formats have different issues and limitations.
 For a comparison of their relative advantages and disadvantages, see Section 126.96.36.199, “Advantages and Disadvantages of Statement-Based and Row-Based Replication”.